jasonalshamary/hungryadmin/content/All/startingandfinishing.rst

 this project.
 Flask is easy to use and allowed me to spend a majority of my time elsewhere as the overall structure of the app is not extremely complicated.
-I'm proficient enough in Python that the app itself didn't present many problems outside of general design constraints and prepping for for future modifications/expansion if it is required.
+I'm proficient enough in Python that the app itself didn't present many problems outside of general design constraints and prepping for future modifications/expansion if it is required.
 I used Sqlite for the database and Nginx with Gunicorn for serving the content up as the performance provided is exceptional and easy to configure.